Iryna-Vyshniak/GoFilm/README.md

-## Image-Finder
+## App Movies

-An application for searching images by keyword using Pixabay API
+Application for searching and storage movies